University Policy 3140

 5. Responsibilities Associated with the Review of an Academic Grievance

 The Academic Grievance Board has the responsibility to review the complaint filed by the student.
 It is the student’s responsibility to demonstrate the nature of the maltreatment associated with the grievance.
 It should be assumed that this is a mechanism to resolve differences between two reasonable but conflicting parties.
-Furthermore, unless clear and/or repetitive patterns of behavior with respect to academic treatment are displayed, academic grievances will in no way be used as criteria in matters of annual evaluation or tenure and promotion.
+Furthermore, unless clear and/or repetitive patterns of behavior with respect to academic treatment are displayed, academic grievances will in no way be used for staff or faculty as part of the criteria to evaluate faculty or staff with regard to tenure, promotion, or annual evaluation.
+Procedures for the Academic Grievance Board Hearing:

 - The written decision letters will remain as the official University record and be maintained per the University records policy.